CK Travels

 For the best panoramic views of Haeundae Beach and the Busan coast.

 The observation deck is located on the 100th floor and it is the tallest building in Busan, and second tallest in South Korea.
 The world’s tallest Starbucks can also be found at Busan X The Sky.
+Read more about Starbucks in Busan X The Sky >

 Book a discounted BUSAN X the Sky ticket here >

-Save money on Busan attractions with the visit Busan Pass
+Save money on Busan attractions with the Visit Busan Pass

 Newly launched in 2023 and very similar to the highly successful Visit Seoul pass (read our review here), the Visit Busan pass provides ‘free’ access to a selection of 30 tourism attractions in Busan for 24/48 hours.